Wilfred/HandyBot/README.md

       {:ideone-user "your-ideone-username"
        :ideone-password "your-ideone-password"})

-Then just run the code with Leiningent
+Then just run the code with Leiningen

     $ lein run